IMED5806 Simulation and Interprofessional Learning in Health Professions Education

 - This unit explores the use of simulation as a means of learning professional, clinical and interprofessional facilitation skills in the health professions.
 Students examine the theoretical basis, design, planning, implementation and evaluation processes related to the use of simulation.

-- Students are able to (1) examine the theoretical basis underlying the use of simulation techniques in health professions education; (2) discuss the principles, rationale, barriers and facilitators to interprofessional learning/education and simulation; (3) identify from current educational literature a range of simulation based models for teaching professional and clinical skills in simulated learning environments; (4) describe approaches to establishing faculty development in the area of IPL and how to embed interprofessional education into a curriculum; and (5) demonstrate how to plan and design an effective interprofessional simulation-based learning events using the six phases of simulation.
+- Students are able to (1) examine the theoretical basis underlying the use of simulation techniques in health professions education; (2) discuss the principles, rationale, barriers and facilitators to interprofessional learning/education and simulation; (3) identify from current educational literature a range of simulation based models for teaching clinical and non-clinical skills in simulated learning environments; (4) describe approaches to establishing faculty development in the area of IPL and how to embed interprofessional education into a curriculum; and (5) demonstrate how to plan and design an effective interprofessional simulation-based learning events.

-- Typically this unit is assessed in the following ways: (1) interprofessional conversation assignment; (2) simulation phases assignment; and (3) interprofessional simulation-based learning event plan.
+- Indicative assessments in this unit are as follows: (1) interprofessional conversation assignment; (2) simulation phases assignment; and (3) interprofessional simulation-based learning event plan.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.